Olympics-Golf-Schauffele shines with gold for Team USA in Tokyo | Sports-Games

 Olympics-Golf-Schauffele shines with gold for Team USA in Tokyo

+I was feeling the love from San Diego and Las Vegas this whole time."
+Overnight leader Schauffele, who started the final round a stroke ahead of home favourite Hideki Matsuyama, needed to scramble hard through a nervous back nine as his driving went to ruin.
+South Africa-born Sabbatini, who took Slovakia citizenship at the end of 2018 after marrying wife Martina, had stormed home with birdies on 17 and 18 in an Olympic record 61 to finish 17-under and put pressure on Schauffele.

-Xander Schauffele steadied after a late wobble to clinch gold for the United States at the Olympic golf on Sunday with a one-stroke victory as South Africa-born Rory Sabbatini claimed an unlikely silver for adopted nation Slovakia.
-Taiwan's CT Pan claimed the bronze, eliminating American Collin Morikawa on the fourth extra hole of a playoff on a scorching day at Kasumigaseki Country Club.
+Xander Schauffele steadied after a late wobble to clinch gold for the United States at the Olympic golf on Sunday with a one-stroke victory, while Rory Sabbatini claimed an unlikely silver for adopted nation Slovakia.
+Taiwan's CT Pan claimed the bronze in a playoff, eliminating American Collin Morikawa on the fourth extra hole on a scorching day at Kasumigaseki Country Club.

 "Man, it feels good," said Schauffele, who claimed the title with a final round 67 for an 18-under total of 266.
 "I kind of wanted this one more than any other.

 "Everyone is back home watching.
 I was feeling the love from San Diego and Las Vegas this whole time."
-Overnight leader by a stroke from home favourite Hideki Matsuyama, Schauffele needed to scramble hard through a nervous back nine as his driving went to ruin.
+Overnight leader Schauffele, who started the final round a stroke ahead of home favourite Hideki Matsuyama, needed to scramble hard through a nervous back nine as his driving went to ruin.

 It took an eight-foot birdie putt on the 17th for Schauffele to break clear by a stroke but more nerves were to come as he slashed his drive into the deep rough on 18.
-Hitting his recovery into the fairway, Schauffele composed himself before producing a sparkling iron shot that landed four feet from the pin, allowing him to knock in the title-winning par.
+Hitting his recovery into the fairway, Schauffele composed himself and landed a sparkling iron shot four feet from the pin, allowing him to knock in the title-winning par.

 Schauffele brought his swing coach father Stefan to the Games, nearly 40 years after the former decathlete's dreams of representing Germany at the Olympics were crushed when a car crash left him blind in one eye.
 "For me, I really wanted to win for my dad.
 I am sure he is crying somewhere right now," said Schauffele.